kweeuhree/toolkit/README.md

 - **Random String Generation** generates cryptographically secure random strings for various use cases.
 - **File Uploads** upload of one or more files, check file type validity, and save them to a directory with optional renaming.
+- **JSON functionalilty** provides essential helper methods for handling JSON in HTTP requests and responses, such as read and write JSON files, send a JSON error response.

+**Test coverage**: 89.9% of statements.

 ## Installation